-Because occupations involving physical labor dominate the local economy, Fordsville is generally considered to be a blue-collar town.
-66.53% of the Fordsville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Fordsville is a blue-collar town, with 66.53% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Fordsville is a city of transportation and shipping workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Fordsville who work in office and administrative support (8.47%), teaching (5.24%), and law enforcement and fire fighting (4.44%).

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Fordsville is worth considering.